MukitCSTE/UVicSENG360Labs/lab07/index.md

 """)
 ```

-Test it.
+Test it at [http://localhost:3080/cgi-bin/xssForm.cgi](http://localhost:3080/cgi-bin/xssForm.cgi).
 Don't forget to update the file permissions with `chmod 755 <file>`.

 ## Create the script that will respond to this form ##